rdeneau/book-typescript-object-creation/doc/class-inheritance.md

 }
 ```

 > However, following a clean code principle, I suggest to have names that reveals the intent of the members.
-That will lead to have distinct names rather than to override members, especially when the above hard to understand trick is necessary.
+That will lead to have distinct names rather than to override members, especially when the above and hard to understand trick is necessary.

 ## `instanceof` keyword